 Rome's birthday, on 21 April, is known as Natale di Roma.
 This year the city will celebrate its 2,776th birthday.

 Traditionally the Eternal City marks its birthday with historical re-enactments of ancient Roman rituals, costumed parades and gladiator fights in the Circus Maximus.

 What is Natale di Roma?

 The annual Natale di Roma celebration - known in ancient times as Dies Romana or Romaia - is based on the legendary founding of Rome by Romulus in 753 BC.

-Why does Rome celebrates its birthday on 21 April?
+Why does Rome celebrate its birthday on 21 April?